-Servicing fees and asset manager expenses were \$37 million and \$40 million for the years ended December 31, 2021 and 2020, respectively.
+The servicing fees and asset manager expenses were \$36 million and \$37 million for the years ended December 31, 2022 and December 31, 2021, respectively.
 These servicing fees are primarily related to the servicing costs of the whole loans held in consolidated securitization vehicles and are paid from interest income earned by the VIEs.
-The servicing fees generally range from 11 to 50 basis points of unpaid principal balances of our consolidated VIEs.
+The servicing fees generally range from 2 to 50 basis points of unpaid principal balances of our consolidated VIEs.